jfayre/Talking-Flight-Monitor-Legacy/README.md

 In order to read the nearest city to your aircraft, you will need a free [GeoNames](http://www.geonames.org) account.
 Once you create the account, enable web access under your profile.

 You will need the latest version of Pete Dowson's [FSUIPC module](http://www.fsuipc.com).
 If you are using Microsoft FSX, you need version 4.
-Prepar3d requires version 5.
-You do not need to purchase a registration for Talking Flight Monitor to work.
+Prepar3d requires version 5 or 6.
+In most cases, you do not need to purchase a registration for Talking Flight Monitor to work.
+However, if you plan to use TFM with the aircraft from A2A simulations, a registered version of FSUIPC is required.

 ## Quick Start
 * Install Talking Flight Monitor by running the installer you downloaded.